“Well, I'm currently employed as an account manager at a charter airline.”

 At a job interview, you've been asked to introduce yourself.
 You want to start by telling the interviewer about the job you have now.
-You want to sound professional.
-You say:
+You want to sound professional, so you say this.

 Well, I'm currently employed as an account manager at a charter airline.